vigour-io/boilerplate-module/README.md

 -
 ###Browser
 - css, use postcssify
-- Try to use browser apis whenever its possible, shim the browser api if its not aviable
+- Try to use browser apis whenever its possible, shim the browser api if its not available
 - Use feature detection in browsers

 -